Best Brazilian Restaurants in Newark

 Hungry?
 Grab a seat and a steak knife as we spark up the fire pit and take you on a Newark-centric tour of the all-you-can-eat meat extravaganza known as rodizio!
 A cultural phenomenon with its roots in southern Brazil, rodizio is a style of barbeque that features a never-ending parade of as many as fifteen tasty varieties of beef, pork, lamb, turkey and chicken that are skewered, seasoned, slow-roasted and carved right at your table.

 Best enjoyed with a gregarious group of diners eagerly anticipating the next flavor, the rodizio experience includes salads, sides and as much tableside protein as you can handle, all for one fixed price.
 Since Newark boasts one of the largest Brazilian populations in the States, be sure to put rodizio on your list of must-have cultural dining experiences when you visit.
-But before we get to the best restaurants serving rodizio in the city, check out my Glambassador’s Guide to Rodizio.
+But before we get to the best restaurants serving rodizio in the city, check out our guide to Rodizio.

 First Things First